Despite the turmoil of COVID-19, the 2019-2020 financial year welcomed more Australian business entries than exits.

-There are only two categories of depreciation, capital works and plant and equipment.
-An item’s category significantly changes how it is depreciated in a business.
+There are only two categories which allow the wear and tear of property and assets, these are capital works deductions and plant and equipment depreciation.
+An item’s category significantly changes how it is claimed in a business.

-The first category is capital works.
+The first category is capital works deductions.
 This covers property structure and fixed assets.
 For example, a business property’s walls, doors, windows, sinks and mezzanines.
 Depending on the business’s industry, the capital works items will depreciate at a set rate of 2.5 or 4 per cent.

 The second and arguably more complex category of depreciation is plant and equipment.
-This group includes the easily removable or mechanical assets that a business holds.
-These may include floor coverings, furniture, manufacturing equipment, commercial ovens, vehicles and blinds.
+This group includes the easily removable, freestanding or mechanical assets that a business holds.
+These may include things like floor coverings, furniture, manufacturing equipment, commercial ovens, vehicles and blinds.